Embodied Healing

 The session includes:

-✔ A gentle experiential TCTSY practice
+✔ A choice-based experiential TCTSY practice

 ✔ Discussion and reflection